webqit/webflo/README.md

 > **Note**
 > <br>Handlers in the `/worker` directory are only designed to see Same-Origin requests since Cross-Origin URLs like `https://auth.example.com/oauth` do not belong in the application's layout!
 These external URLs, however, benefit from the application's caching options built into the Service Worker.

-Lastly, for workflows in **the `/client` directory**, the *default action*  of `next()` at the edge is to send the request through the network to the server.
+For workflows in **the `/client` directory**, the *default action*  of `next()`ing at the edge is to send the request through the network to the server.
 But where there is a Service Worker layer, then that becomes the next destination.

 So, above, if we defined handler functions in the `/client` directory, we could decide to either handle the navigation requests in-browser or just `next()` them, this time, to the Service Worker layer.